MarketIN-Inc/marketin_laravel_bridge/README.md

 The package now handles conversions end-to-end once the Paystack webhook is enabled:

-1. The included middleware (`marketin.persist_params`) runs automatically, persisting `aid`, `cid`, and `pid` from incoming URLs into the session and an encrypted cookie.
+1. The included middleware (`marketin.persist_params`) runs automatically for the `web` group, persisting `aid`, `cid`, and `pid` from landing URLs into the session and an encrypted cookie so redirects back from Paystack still have attribution data.
 2. Paystack sends its payment confirmation to the published webhook route (defaults to `POST /marketin/paystack/webhook`).
-The controller verifies the signature, normalises the payload using `config/marketin.php`, and merges any stored attribution identifiers.
+The controller verifies the signature, normalises the payload using `config/marketin.php`, and merges the current request query parameters, persisted identifiers, and any defaults.
-3. `ConversionDispatcher` queues `SendConversionToMarketin`, which posts the conversion to the Market!N API.
+3. `ConversionDispatcher` queues `SendConversionToMarketin`, which posts the conversion to the Market!N API using the SDK-compatible public endpoint (`/sdk-log-conversion/`) and the required `X-BRAND-ID` header.
 All you need is a running queue worker.

 ```bash
 # For database queues